-Today, we’re going to look at Bombay Dry Gin.
-You might know the name better from the Sapphire blend which was among the pioneers in putting all the botanicals clearly on the back of the bottle [something Bombay Dry does now also] and one of the first crossover gins designed to appeal to folks who don’t really dig the juniper forward gins of yore.
+You might know the name Bombay Dry Gin better from the Sapphire variant which was among the pioneers in putting all the botanicals clearly on the back of the bottle [something Bombay Dry, Citadelle, G’vine and other do now also] and one of the first crossover gins designed to appeal to folks who don’t really dig the juniper forward gins of yore.

 Neat we have lemon fresh and lots of juniper.
-Strongly gin like.
 The lemon notes seem to overwhelm and dominate the nose on this at the end.
-Pleasant.
-Smells a bit like it might skew Plymouth or at least a lemon forward version of a juniper-forward gin.
+Bombay Dry Gin is pleasant and quite classic on the nose.

 The palate has a nice three part flavor.
-At first, on the tip of your tongue, juniper hits you square in the palate.
-Nice and fresh.
-The middle has a nice build, a touch of a floral nature Orris Root/Cinnamon but not quite distinct as each individual note.
+At first, on the tip of your tongue, juniper hits— nice and fresh.
+Bombay Dry Gin’s middle has a nice build, a touch of a floral orris and cinnamon.
 Lemon quickly puts an end to that before giving way to a touch of heat, juniper in the back of the mouth with an ample amount of harsh alcohol heat.
 There is a touch of the “burning pine” sensation, which epitomizes some of the more widely available brands.

-But why I think Bombay does good work is that the other botanicals help lend balance and it although it is strongly citrus and juniper forward, they never quite step out in the absence of other notes and counterpoints.
-It is a well grounded, well rounded Classic style gin.
+But why I think Bombay Dry Gin does good work is that the other botanicals help lend balance and it although it is strongly citrus and juniper forward, they never quite step out in the absence of other notes and counterpoints.
+Bombay Dry Gin is a well grounded, well rounded Classic style gin.

 The Gimlet underwhelmed me, Bombay Dry Gin didn’t quite standout as expected; the lime covering key notes in the gin.
 I found the Negroni to be good as well.
 Not exotic though in the least.
 Juniper and citrus coming out.
 Overall, it was a solid classic drink.